-Coronavirus: India registers 3,66,161 new cases, 3,754 deaths
+Covid-19: Delhi's Covaxin stock will last a day, Covishield for 3-4 days, says health minister

 9.37 am: The Centre dismisses reports claiming that the government has approved Bharat Biotech’s Covaxin for children above the age of 12.

-9.33 am: Uttar Pradesh government says that United States-based aircraft maker Boeing has proposed to construct a 200-bed intensive care unit hospital at Vir Bahadur Singh Sports College in Gorakhpur, reports PTI.
+9.33 am: The Uttar Pradesh government says that United States-based aircraft maker Boeing has proposed to construct a 200-bed intensive care unit hospital at Vir Bahadur Singh Sports College in Gorakhpur, reports PTI.

 9.32 am: Haryana government extends the coronavirus-induced lockdown in the state by a week till May 17.